-- In 2021, 90% of City of Ryde residents who recently arrived from overseas and were in the labour force were employed.
-The unemployment rate for this group was 9.5%. - Overall, 94% of non-English speaking residents in Ryde who were in the labour force were employed, with an unemployment rate of 6%.
+- force were employed.
+The unemployment rate for this group was 9.5%. - with an unemployment rate of 6%.

 Employment status of Aboriginal and Torres Strait Islander people

 • In 2021, 94% of our residents who identified as Aboriginal and Torres Strait Islander people were employed, with an unemployment rate of 6%.